 In 2014, Osteopathic Heritage Foundation and The Columbus Foundation formed a capital improvement funding partnership to support capital campaigns and projects designed to enhance service delivery and increase the efficiency of nonprofits serving vulnerable populations in Franklin County.
 Through the partnership, the foundations jointly solicit, review and fund capital grants in support of established and effective local nonprofit organizations.

-Capital Improvement Funding Partnership: Year One Investment Summary
+Capital Improvement Funding Partnership: Year Three Investment Summary

-Celebrating our ongoing partnership with The Columbus Foundation to respond to capital needs in our community.
+Celebrating our partnership with The Columbus Foundation to respond to capital needs in our community.